‘Jersey Shore’ Star Angelina Pivarnick Reveals The Results Of Her Breast Enhancement Surgery

 She wrote that he even let her request her favorite music before being she was put under anesthesia.
 According to Angelina’s rave review, Tutela is one of the best surgeons in the business, and she recommended that anyone interested in going under the knife should book an appointment with him.

 For the selfie, Angelina wore a lacy bra that showed off her tremendous cleavage and new curves.
-It appeared that she got the surgery a while ago as there was no visible scarring or swelling.
+It appeared that she got the surgery a while ago as there was no visible scarring or swelling seen in the photo.
 However, according to her geotag, she was at the Barnabas Health Ambulatory Care Center, and she may have been seeing her doctor for a post-op checkup.

 The Jersey Shore star looked fierce and confident in her new pic.
 She rocked heavily lined eyes, mascara, and a light shade of lipstick on her face.
 It looked like her long dark hair was tied back into a bun to keep any stray tendrils out of her face.

-Within ten hours of going live, Angelina’s post racked up over 15,000 likes.
+Within 10 hours of going live, Angelina’s post racked up more than 15,000 likes.
 Her 991,000 fans were quick to flood her comments section and praise the brunette for being brave enough to share her experience and open up about getting a boob job.

 Several people took her recommendation seriously and even said they would consider using Dr. Tutela’s services in the future.
 A few daring admirers asked how much the surgery had cost her.